SimpleLuke/100-days-of-code/README.md

 **Today's Progress**: Learn more about how to contribute to Open Source Projects on GitHub.

 **Thoughts**: Working on Open Source Projects can improve the experience more close to real world application rather than tutorial application.

+### Day 72:  October 14, 2022

+**Today's Progress**: I spent some time to fix some bugs and grammar of my personal website.

+**Thoughts**: I also do the future proof workshop from ZTM.
+I will treat what I wrote down to be my guide in the future.